Therapy in Pasadena

 You Deserve To Feel Safe

-I understand the unique challenges cultural minorities face in the US.
-With 26 years of experience and a multicultural, psychodynamic approach, I help clients build emotional strength and develop authentic connection to themselves.
+As a first-generation South Asian woman, I understand the unique challenges cultural minorities face in the US—not from a textbook, but from lived experience.
+With 26 years of clinical experience and a multicultural, trauma-focused psychodynamic approach, I help clients build genuine emotional strength and develop an authentic, grounded connection to themselves.

 Therapy in Pasadena, CA – Frequently Asked Questions